sidneyshafer/react-starter-template/readme.md

 * Allows other files to import `App` (in `index.js` as import `App` from `'./App';`) and use it in the application.
 * In a larger app, the `App` component would usually serve as the container for other components, managing and rendering their content.

-The `App.js` component, in summary:
+In summary, the `App.js` component:
 1. Defines a simple functional React component.
 2. Renders an HTML structure using JSX.
 3. Is exported for use as the root component of the app.